testjavascript/nodejs-integration-tests-best-practices/README.md

 There are three fundamentally different ways to approach this, by stubbing the message queue client or by using a real/fake message queue server in Docker:

-Ideas: Why isn't this like DB, layers, purge, Real can test more features and needed anyway, comparison table,
+Ideas: Why isn't this like DB, layers, purge, Real can test more features and needed anyway, comparison table, no clear cut

 <br/>